 Employee Grievances

-Prompt redressal of grievances is a must for creating good labor-management relations and promoting efficiency at the plant level.
+Prompt redressal of employee grievances is a must for creating good labor-management relations and promoting efficiency at the organization level.
 Grievances must not be allowed to accumulate because grievances breed grievances.
 Piling up of grievances may create a sense of frustration, disloyalty and non-cooperation among workers who may lose interest in work and thus may affect the quality and quantity of out put.
 This may also lead to indiscipline taking the form of increased absenteeism, go slow, work to rule, demonstrations, gherao, violence and strikes.
 Proper disposal of grievance needs a serious consideration for harmonious industrial relations and maintenance of industrial peace.

 Employees sometimes do not know precisely what is making them dissatisfied.
 Their own feeling may set up mental blocks that prevent them from interpreting correctly what is happening.
 They may not have sufficient knowledge of human nature or of the many social forces impinging on them.
 Not knowing their actual grievances but still feeling dissatisfied they tends to file grievances about something else.